Hexagram 23剝Stripping Away

 60-second read

 Stripping Away is the hexagram of the visible decline — five yin lines pushing a single surviving yang line out at the top, a mountain whose base has been eroded away.
 The hexagram statement is unusually severe: not advantageous to have anywhere to go.
 The instruction is not heroic resistance but calculated preservation.
-The trap is line 4, where the stripping reaches the skin and the actor takes the injury personally.
+The trap is line 4, where the stripping reaches the skin and you take the injury personally.
 The exit is line 6 — the great fruit that has not been eaten — the seed of the next Return preserved by the discipline of not consuming it.

 The hexagram